yan-zaretskiy/eclair/README.md

 ## Running

-- Inside the repo, run `cargo install --path .`, which will make `eclair` discoverable on your system.
-Then run
+- Inside the repo, run `cargo install --path eclair --bin eclair --all-features`, which will make `eclair` discoverable on your system.
+Then run:

     ```sh
     eclair <INPUT>